lfelipe1501/LEMPDocker/README.md

 ##### Start the server.

-Start the server using the following command inside the directory you just cloned: `docker-compose up -d`.
+Start the server using the following command inside the directory you just cloned: `docker compose up -d`.

 ## Restart the containers